WheatonCS/Lexos/BackendProgrammingGuide.md

 #### 6. When working with matrices, use `np.array` or `dict` instead of a Python list.

-(Note to self: our current code uses Python arrays in a number of places; we need to fix that)
+(Note to self: our current code uses Python lists in a number of places where we could use the above data types.)

 Use:
 ```python